GHBrown/GenSol/README.md

                       is most likely
     ---Output---
     f_of_x: result of state based calculation
+    """
-    #perform some calculations using x and extra_parameters
+    #perform calculations using x and extra_parameters to determine f_of_x
     return  f_of_x
 ```